-Relative survival ratios are estimated by comparing the survival of cancer patients with that expected in the general population of Albertans of the same age, sex and in the same calendar year.
-Ratios are estimated by the cohort method (solid line) when complete follow-up data (e.g., at least five years of follow-up to estimate five-year rate) after diagnosis are available.
-For recently diagnosed cases, whose complete follow-up data are not available, the up-to-date estimates are computed using the period method (dashed line).
-Relative survival ratio is usually expressed as a percentage (%) and the closer the value is to 100%, the more similar the survival pattern is to the general population.
+RSRs are estimated by the cohort method when complete follow-up data (e.g., at least five years of follow-up to estimate five-year rate) after diagnosis are available.
+For recently diagnosed cases, whose complete follow-up data are not available, the up-to-date estimates are computed using the period method.
+However, comparison between cohort and period RSRs should be interpreted with caution because of the two different methods used to derive the respective ratios.

+The relative survival ratio is usually expressed as a percentage (%) and the closer the value is to 100%, the more similar the survival pattern is to the general population.